 The best part about this recipe, other than the fact that it’s sweetened with fruit, is that it’s highly versatile!
-Here are the 8 variations that have been tested with success:
+Here are several variations that have been tried with success:

 - Spelt flour

 - Light buckwheat flour

 - With oats

 - Using melted coconut oil